Football Scores

 Please read and study the guide.
 If you have questions concerning any rule or regulation, call or write the Executive Director for an explanation.

-The following topics are Points of Emphasis for the 2023-2024 year.
-Please refer to the 2023 NFHS Football Rules Book for a detailed explanation.
+The following topics are Points of Emphasis for the 2024 year.
+Please refer to the 2024 NFHS Football Rules Book for a detailed explanation.

 A special provision for Spring Football practice is as follows:

-Voluntary out-of-season football practice (grades 9-11) in the State of Vermont shall consist of a maximum of six (6) practice days to be completed in such a manner so that they will not conflict with Winter or Spring Sport Seasons.
+Voluntary out-of-season football practice (grades 9-11) in the State of Vermont shall consist of a maximum of six (6) practice days to be completed in such a manner so that they will not conflict with Winter or Spring Sports Seasons.
 Furthermore, the emphasis in this program shall be on organization, indoctrination, instruction, and experimentation.
-The only equipment allowed will be limited helmets and football shoes.
+The only equipment allowed will be helmets and football shoes.
 The use of 8th graders cannot be included in Spring Football practices.

 There will be absolutely no person-to-person contact allowed and these six days will be concluded during the school year.
 No protective equipment can be worn, but bags and shields can be used.
 This program is not to be made mandatory for a school’s athletes and if any athlete should be involved in a post-season competition that presents a conflict (i.e. New England Track Meet), that player will not participate in out-of-season football.
 It is strongly recommended that all schools choosing to run this program adhere to the seven-day rest period.

 Schools with early closing should be given the option to get in spring practice up to the normal school closing in June.
-It was noted this proposal had been carefully worked out with athletic directors, principals, the football committee, and Executive Council.
+It was noted this proposal had been carefully worked out with athletic directors, principals, the football committee, and the Executive Council.

 2. Vermont schools may schedule a maximum of eight (8) games excluding the state championship events.
 No games or scrimmages may be arranged with any squads or teams that are not high school teams.
 Week 9 will be the first round of playoffs.